wtimme/TestFlight-to-Jira/README.md

 Create Jira tickets for app feedback that was submitted through TestFlight.

+## Running the script

+First, install the dependencies using Bundler: `bundle install`.
+Next, configure the project (see below).

+Then, simply run `bundle exec fastlane connect_feedback`.

 ## Configuration

 The project is configured through an `.env` file in the `fastlane` directory.